 Fundraising & data peeps!
 This is where our worlds collide.

-How do you organize your work requests?
+How do you organize work requests?
 Have you got your system down?

-I’ll be honest: when it comes to task management, I’ve started, abandoned and restarted systems.
-It’s easy to let ourselves get disorganized when things get chaotic!
+When it comes to project management, I’ve started and fallen off many systems.
+It’s easy to let yourself get disorganized as things get chaotic!

-Google is not sponsoring this post.
+Now, Google isn’t sponsoring this post.
 I’m not even claiming it’s the best survey tool out there.
-BUT, it’s worth highlighting for three very nonprofitty reasons:
+But I’m highlighting it here because 1) I use it all the time and 2) for three very nonprofit-y reasons:

 - It’s simple.